maneo/zoo-inspector/README.txt

 	There are two types of plugin which can be used with ZooInspector:
 		1. DataEncryptionManager - This specifies how data should be encrypted and decrypted when working with a zookeeper instance.
-		2. ZooInspectorNodeViewer - This is a GUI panel which provides a view of visualisation on a node.
+		2. ZooInspectorNodeViewer - This is a GUI parentPanel which provides a view of visualisation on a node.
 	More information on these interfaces can be found in the javadocs for this module.

 	To use a plugin in ZooInspector, build the plugin to a jar and copy the jar to the lib sub-directory.
 Edit the